The Broome Hut

 BROOME HUT FEATURES

-- Lodging: Sleeping rooms have bunks and platform beds, mattresses and pillows.
-Bring your own sleeping bag and pillow case.
+- Lodging: Sleeping rooms have bunks and platform beds and mattresses.
+Bring your own sleeping bag and pillow .
 Sleeps 16.

 - Public, day use room and restroom.
 Open 9:00 am until 1 hour before sunset.
 It serves as Volunteer Hut Master overnight quarters.

-- Kitchen: Common area with room for food preparation,2 propane stoves (no oven), 2 sinks.
+- Kitchen: Common area with room for food preparation, 2 propane stove top, 2 sinks.

 - Kitchen Accessories: Cookware, French Press coffee maker, serving utensils, plates, cups etc.